Arkzeil/NYCU-2024-OSC-OSDI-/Lab3/README.md

 + Asynchronous Read and Write:
     - Define buffer and index(tail and cur) for read and write, to store the asynchronous character into in and take out.
     - ```void uart_irq_putc``` will manually trigger interrupt by setting register, while the receive interrupt will be triggered as soon as we type characters.
+    - **On RPI3, you should add delays after asynchronous I/O(my ```async``` command of shell in my case) as its output may mixed with next command if not to.
+The reason is probably related to the interrupt signal not captured before interrupt is turned off.**
 + Disable interrupt
     - There's no single CPSR in aarch64 like in aarch32, so we user ```daif``` to manipulate DAIF bits
 ---